Market

 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Ind AS financial statements of the current period.

-1) The carrying value of Equity investments held and other investments held in its subsidiaries, which have been Incurring losses and in case of some of these companies, not worth was fully or substantially eroded.
+1) The carrying value of Equity investments held and other investments held in its subsidiaries, which have been incurring losses and in case of some of these companies, net worth was fully or substantially eroded.

 How the matter was addressed in our audit:

-2) "The Company” has defaulted in repayment of dues to Banks and financial institution, all the loans outstanding were classified as IMP A by the Banks and Financial Institution.
-Interest on Lhese loans have not been provided for the financial years 201B-19 to 2023-24.
+2) "The Company" has defaulted in repayment of dues to Banks and financial institution, a 11 the loans outstanding were classified as NPA by the Banks and Financial Institution.
+Interest on these loans have not been provided for the financial years 2018-19 to 2024-25.

 How the matter was addressed in our audit:

-The company has settled the dues in case of SBI, IDBl Bank and Bank of India through OT5 and entries for the same has been passed in the books oT account accordingly.
+The company has settled the dues in case of ICICI Bankand ING Vysya Bank through OTS and entries for the same has been passed in the books of account accordingly.

-In case of other banks*, except canara bank, the company has entered into OTS.
-(Refer Clause 3 of Basis for Qualified Opinion).
+In case ofother banks*, the company has entered into OTS. {Refer Clause of Basis for Qualified Opinion).

-In connection with our audit of the Information Other than the Standalone Ind AS Financial Statements and Auditor’s Report Thereon
+In connection with our audit of the Information Other than the Standalondnd AS Financial Statements and Auditor's Report Thereon

-The Company's Board of Directors is responsible for the preparation of file other information.
-The other information comprises the information included in the Management Discussion and Analysis.
-Board's Report including Annexure to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, bul does not include the standalone ind AS financial statements and our auditor's report thereon.
+The Company's Board of Directors is responsible for the preparation of the other information.
+The other information comprises the information included in the Management Discussion and Analysis, Board's Report including Annexure to Board's Report, Business Responsibility Report, Corporate Governance and Shareholder's Information, but does not include the standalonelnd AS financial statement s and our auditor's report thereon.

-Our opinion on the standalone Ind AS financial slalements does not cover the other information and we do not express any form of assurance conclusion thereon.
-In connection with our audit of standalone Ind AS financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone Ind AS financial sta tom ants or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.
+Our opinion on the standalondnd AS financial statement s does not cover the other information and we do not express any form of assurance conclusion thereon.
+In connection with our audit of standalone Ind AS financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone Ind AS financial statements or our knowledge obtained during the course of our audit or otherwise appears to be materially misstated.

 Those Board of Directors are also responsible for overseeing the Company's financial reporting process.

-Our objectives are to obtain reasonable assurance about whether the standalone Ind AS financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion Reasonable assurance is a Irgh level of assurance, hut is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they couid reasonably be expected to influence the economic decisions of users taken on the basis of these standalone tnd AS financial statements.
+Our objectives are to obtain reasonable assurance about whether the standaloiad AS financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with SAs will always detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these standalone Ind AS financial statements.

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain professional skepticism throughout the audit.
 We also:

-* identify and assess the risks of material misstatement of the standalone Ind AS financial statements, whether due lo fraud or error, design and perform audil procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
-The risk of not detecting a material misstatement re suiting from fraud Is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.
+• Identify and assess the risks of material misstatement of the standalone Ind AS financial statements, whether due to fraud or error, design and perform audit procedures responsive to those risks, and obtain audit evidence that is sufficient and appropriate to provide a basis for our opinion.
+The risk of not detecting a material misstatement resulting from fraud is higher than for one resulting from error, as fraud may involve collusion, forgery, intentional omissions, misrepresentations, or the override of internal control.

-Ý Obtain an understanding of internal control relevant to tho audit in order to design audit procedures that are appropriate in the circumstances.
-Under section 143(3}('} of the Act, we are also responsible for expressing our opinion on whether the Company lias adequate internal financial controls system in place and ihe operating effectiveness of such controls.
+• Obtain an understanding of internal control relevant to the audit in order to design audit procedures that are appropriate in the circumstances.
+Under section 143(3)(i) of the Act, we are also responsible for expressingour opinion on whether the Company has adequate internal financial controls system in place and the operating effectiveness of such controls.

-* Conclude on the appropriateness of management's use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related lo events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.
-If we conclude that a material uncertainty exists: we are required to draw attention in our auditor's report to the related disclosures in the standalone Ind AS financial statements or, if such disclosures are inadequate, to modify our opinion.
+• Conclude on the appropriateness of management7s use of the going concern basis of accounting and, based on the audit evidence obtained, whether a material uncertainty exists related to events or conditions that may cast significant doubt on the Company's ability to continue as a going concern.
+If we conclude that a material uncertainty exists; we are required to draw attention in our auditor's report to the related disclosures in the standalone Ind AS financial statements or, if such disclosures are inadequate, to modify our opinion.
 Our conclusions are based on the audit evidence obtained up to the date of our auditor's report.
 However, future events or conditions may cause the Company to cease to continue as a going concern.

-• Evaluate the overall presentation, structure and content of the standalone ind AS financial statements, including the disclosures, and whether tho standalone Ind AS financial statements represent the underlying transactions and events in a manner that act if eves fair presentation.
+• Evaluate the overall presentation, structure and content of the standalone Ind AS financial statements, including the disclosures, and whether the standalone Ind AS financial statements represent the underlying transactions and events in a manner that achieves fair presentation.

 We communicate with those charged with governance regarding, among other matters, the planned scope and timing of the audit and significant audit findings, including any significant deficiencies in internal control that we identify during our audit.

-From the matters communicated with those charged with governance, we determine those malters that were of most significance in the audit of the standalone Ind AS financial statements of the current period and are therefore the key audit matters.
-We describe those) matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not he communicatee! in our report because the adverse consoquonces of doing so would reasonably bo expected to outweigh the public interest benefits of such communication.
+From the matters communicated with those charged with governance, we determine those matters that were of most significance in the audit of the standalone Ind AS financial statements of the current period and are therefore the key audit matters.
+We describe these matters in our auditor's report unless law or regulation precludes public disclosure about the matter or when, in extremely rare circumstances, we determine that a matter should not be communicated in our report because the adverse consequences of doing so would reasonably be expected to outweigh the public interest benefits of such communication.

 Report on Other Legal and Regulatory Requirements

-2, As required by section H3(3) of thg Act, wg further report that:
+2. As required by section 143(3) of the Act, we further report that:

 a) we have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purpose of our audit;